viniciusvl/Data_structure_course/README.md

-Each .h file has a short explanantion about advantages and disadvantages for the data structure and functions to manipulate those structures.
-The file that contains the functions is in the same directory.
+Each .h file has a short explanantion about advantages and disadvantages of the data structure and functions for manipulate these structures.
+The implementation file is in the same directory.

-To use these functions, it's necessary import with this way:
+You should include them as follows:

 ## #include "{directory}/{file}.h"